suyash144/suyash144.github.io/_posts/2025-05-22-naive-bayes.md

 ### Some very hand-wavey maths

-From a training point of view, the Naive Bayes learns that every neuron that is a match (which we define as on-diagonal, within-session neurons, ie the spike-sorting output) has 0 distance by construction.
+From a training point of view, the Naive Bayes *by construction* learns that every neuron that is a match (which we define as on-diagonal, within-session neurons, ie the spike-sorting output) has 0 distance.
 Likewise, most non-match pairs have non-zero distance (different neurons in the same session are unlikely to be in the same spatial location).
 So from the perspective of the NB, it can achieve near-perfect classification accuracy by only looking at distance!
 Waveform similarity on the other hand is a much noisier signal so will be weighted less as a feature.
 This is at odds with what we know from earlier work in the project, which is that:
 - The neural network similarity is a good classifier, it just doesn’t have distance information.
 - Distance alone is not a good classifier (see the distance matrices).

+I will try and give some vague mathematical intuition for this based on Bayes' rule, which is how the Naive Bayes classifier works.
+The [Wikipedia article](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) does a pretty good job of explaining the naive assumption and how the classifier works so I won't rehash that here.
+Assuming you're up to speed on that, the Naive Bayes will compute the following match probability for a pair of neurons that are spatially close together: